Your support allows us to reach parents with our life-saving safer sleep messages.

 - We allocated a befriender for peer-to-peer support during the year to 53 families.

 - Our seventh annual Safer Sleep Week in March 2021 focused on Dads.
 It reached over 1.5 million people across Facebook and Instagram, generating over 43,000 visits to our website.

 “My partner Terry and I contacted The Lullaby Trust in the early days following the death of our daughter Jassy.

 We both desperately needed support from others who understood what we were going through.
 The help we received from both the charity and our wonderful Befriender has given us the strength to carry on.”

 How more lives can be saved

-With your help, we believe we can halve the number of sudden infant deaths by 2020.
+With your help, we can save more babies’ lives.
 Below are some of the ways we will achieve this.

 For more information about our impact and future work, please read the report below.